harrisayadi/cpp/W2/Review_Session.md

 ```
 Q29.
 Define a two-dimensional array of int s named grades .
 It should have 3 rows and 2 columns.

 Q30.
-Define a two-dimensional vector of int s named grades .
-It should have 3 rows and 2 columns.
+Define a two-dimensional vector of int s named grades.

 Q31.
 Rewrite the following program.
 Use a switch statement instead of the if/else if statement.
 ``` cpp